Bekodo/munin-viewer/README.md

-Web viewer of munin graph
-All in the same page
+Web viewer of munin graph, all in the same page

 *Install python 3.5 and flask*